medhaaga/Replicated-Spectral-Variance-Estimator/readme.txt

 ########################### Agarwal and Vats (2020)  ###############################
 ####################################################################################

-All the figures and tables in the paper are produced serially using the script "one_run.R" and save in the folder "AllOut".
-This script uses pre-calculate R objects to save simulation time.
+All the figures and tables in the paper are produced serially using the script "one_run.R" and saved in the folder "AllOut".
+This script uses pre-obtained R objects to save simulation time.
 Each example folder contains the code for producing these objects, figures, and tables.
-These R objects are copied to the "AllOut" folder.
+These R objects have been copied to the "AllOut" folder.
 Following is the information regarding Figures (1-10), Tables (1-3), and their associated R objects.

 ######### Figure-1 uses: